epibayes/labsite/content/authors/Rob-Trangucci/_index.md

 ---
 # Display name
-title: "Nina Masters"
+title: "Rob Trangucci"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "firstname-lastname"
+- "rob-trangucci"

 # Is this the primary user of the site?
 superuser: false